Mohamed Nur: Mayor of Mogadishu

-With the passing of a new Constitution in 2012 and the subsequent election of an inaugural president in the new Federal Government, Nur has continued to oversee Mogadishu's ongoing post-conflict reconstruction.
+With the passing of a new constitution in 2012 and the subsequent election of an inaugural president in the new federal government, Nur has continued to oversee Mogadishu's ongoing post-conflict reconstruction.
 He chaired meetings discussing business licenses in the capital's newly established Chamber of Commerce, and organizes various development projects, including the renovation of shopping malls.

 In January 2014, the Banaadir administration launched a citywide street naming, house numbering and postal codes project.
 Officially called the House Numbering and Post Code System, it is a joint initiative of the municipal authorities and Somali business community representatives.
 The initiative was founded on the success of an initiative launched by urban strategist Mitchell Sipus in partnership with the Benadiir administration to advance a data-driven approach to post-war reconstruction.
 The project was part of the ongoing modernization and development of the capital.
 According to Nur, the initiative also aims to help the authorities firm up on security and resolve housing ownership disputes.
-The project sufficiently successful to transform United Nations strategy and partner with the initiative.
+The project was sufficiently successful to transform United Nations strategy and partner with the initiative.
 Having witnessed the rapid gains the UN shifted its strategy and overtook the project, but lacked strong community ties, and the success of the project diminished over time.

-The same month, Nur was named Deputy Minister for Youth Sports in Prime Minister Abdiweli Sheikh Ahmed's new Cabinet.
+The same month, Nur was named deputy minister for Youth Sports in Prime Minister Abdiweli Sheikh Ahmed's new cabinet.
 Nur declined the position at a press conference, stating that he had not been consulted about the nomination.

-On 27 February 2014, Nur was replaced as Mayor of Mogadishu with Hassan Mohamed Hussein Mungab, a former military court chairman.
+On 27 February 2014, Nur was replaced as mayor of Mogadishu with Hassan Mohamed Hussein Mungab, a former military court chairman.
 Part of a security sector reform, the appointment was made by presidential decree after consultations between President Hassan Sheikh Mohamud, Prime Minister Abdiweli Sheikh Ahmed and Interior Minister Abdullahi Godah Barre.
 In November 2014, Mohamed Nur announced the creation of the Social Justice Party, which has justice, unity and development platform.